 Upcoming NPR Special Coverage of the January 6 committee investigations

+[Updated 6/13 at 3:30 p.m.]
 The House select committee investigating the January 6 insurrection at the U.S. Capitol is expected to hold six public hearings.
 The committee has interviewed hundreds of witnesses and collected tens of thousands of pages of documents as part of its investigation into the deadly attack.
-The first hearing was held on Thursday, June 9.

 WRVO Public Media will have on-air and online NPR Special Coverage on the following dates: